Harry45/gp_emulator/README.md

 # GP Emulator For KiDS-450 Analysis

-Emulator built for the KiDS-450 Analysis
+We use the publicly available KiDS-450 data (also available <a href="http://kids.strw.leidenuniv.nl/sciencedata.php">here</a>).